MTCMarkFranco/pull-mslearn-web-content/readme.md

 ## TODO

-1. Enable chunking of articles and images.
-2. Implement a conversion function from SVG to PNG.
+1. Implement a conversion function from SVG to PNG.
-3. Add a column in the index for vectorized chunks.
-4. Add code to enable an optimized chunking strategy with parent chunk relationships.